teramotodaiki/scratch-fullscreen/README.md

 Install this extension from Chrome Store.
 Then open Scratch project and click fullscreen button above your content.

 [![Image from Gyazo](https://i.gyazo.com/6bad48b978335f3ec71a6b6b829bc218.png)](https://gyazo.com/6bad48b978335f3ec71a6b6b829bc218)

+You cannot click the green flag while fullscreen, but you can click canvas instead.